m5kro/KiKard/firmware/BUILD_GUIDE.md

 1. Install the latest NRF Connect extensions on VS code
 2. Download the v3.0.2 SDK and v3.0.2 toolchain
 3. Select build target
+4. The _nrf52840.yml file is very important, don't delete it